What to Do When Visiting Marquette Michigan

 There are many other restaurants we wanted to check out as well, we just need to take another trip to Marquette.

 Enjoy shopping downtown the many shops with unique UP souvenirs and clothing.
+We spent a lot of our time driving to many different destinations, like Pictured Rock and Lakenenland Sculpture Park on our stay downtown.

 Dead River Coffee is perfect to stop and get some local coffee.
 It’s named after a local river in the area.
 It’s a cool little coffee shop to check out.